xalejandrow/probability-distribution-exercises-project-with-python/README.md

 # Solutions

-We also incorporated a `solutions.ipynb` file that we strongly suggest you only use if you are stuck for more than 30min or if you have already finished and want to compare it with your approach.
+We also incorporated a `./notebook/solutions.ipynb` file that we strongly suggest you only use if you are stuck for more than 30min or if you have already finished and want to compare it with your approach.